 In the photo above you can see the giant seat you get on Giant Ibis, and you can tell by my smile how happy I am to be comfortable!

-For the cities where Giant Ibis does not run I will recommend the best alternative big bus company to use so you can avoid minivan travel.
+For the cities where Giant Ibis does not run, I recommend using an alternative big bus company so you can avoid minivan travel.

 Expect to pay $15 or less for a one way bus ride between Cambodian cities with Giant Ibis.